multimodallearning/deep_staple/README.md

 keywords: domain adaptation, multi-atlas registration, label noise, consensus, curriculum learning

 # Main contribution and results
 This code uses data parameters (https://github.com/apple/ml-data-parameters) to weight noisy atlas samples as a simple but effective extension of semantic segmentation models.
 During training the data parameters (scalar values assigned to each instance of a registered label) can estimate the label trustworthiness globally across all multi-atlas candidates of all images.
+We optimized the base method according to the special characteristics of semantic segmentation tasks.

 # Setup
 Install pypoetry from https://python-poetry.org/